Field format

 $ Anchors the match to the end of the string.

-You can use named groups to validate and manipulate purchase order numbers (header and line item).
-This is helpful, for example, if you want to exclude certain characters from extracted purchase order numbers.
+You can use named groups to validate and manipulate purchase order numbers (header and line item) and any line-item field whose type is set to text.
+This is helpful, for example, if you want to exclude certain characters from fields.
 To accomplish this, you specify the field type name as a named group in your regular expression.
 The named group corresponds to the extracted field value.
-Specify InvoiceOrderNumber as the named group for PO numbers in your regular expression.
+For example, specify InvoiceOrderNumber as the named group for PO numbers in your regular expression.
 For line item PO numbers, specify LIT_OrderNumber.
-If you specify anything other than the field type name as a named group, it is ignored.
-You can only use named groups for order number fields, InvoiceOrderNumber and LIT_OrderNumber.

 Examples